-Given its impressive avifauna, Colombia is the dream destination for birders all over the world.
+Given its impressive avifauna (Over 2000 species), Colombia is the dream destination for birders all over the world.
 Part of this richness is due to the branching of the imposing Andes into three ranges, called the Eastern, Central and Western Andes.
-Two rivers dissect the valleys between these mountains and given the altitudinal factor, it has triggered a rich process of endemism.
-Considering the presence of steep slopes and species associated with each altitudinal level, most tours must start their daily routine before dawn and usually stay in the field until dusk.
-But that is not the case on this tour!
-We have found the perfect match of lodges and hotels to offer a relaxed & easy tour that will expose you to the best birding of the Western Andes and addition, it will offer some birding in a wetland contiguous to the Cauca River.
+Two rivers dissect these mountains and with the elevational gradient, it has triggered a rich process of endemism.
+Considering the presence of steep slopes and species associated with each elevational range we have found the perfect mix of lodges and hotels to create a tour that will expose you to the best birding of the Western Andes and provide the opportunity to see and photograph many species of hummingbirds and tanagers at bird feeders in addition to our regular birding outings.

+Our nine-day tour will focus on two locations found in premontane and montane forest on both slopes of the Western Andes and additionally, it will offer some birding in a wetland contiguous to the Cauca River.
 The tour starts with a visit to Laguna Sonso, a wetland that is a remnant of the original vegetation around the Cauca River.
-Here we will be seeking Jet Antbird, Greenish Elaenia, Black-bellied and Fulvous whistling-ducks, Little Cuckoo, Snail Kite, Spectacled Parrotlet, Bar-crested Antshrike, the ultra-small Slate-headed Tody-Flycatcher and the brightly colored Western Emerald.
+Here we will be seeking Jet Antbird, Greenish Elaenia, Black-bellied and Fulvous whistling-ducks, Little Cuckoo, Snail Kite, Spectacled Parrotlet, Bar-crested Antshrike, the miniscule Slate-headed Tody-Flycatcher and the brightly colored Western Emerald.